 With increasing British influence, English became more economically beneficial to the people of Ireland.
 The population became less resistant to loss of our native language.
 With waves of emigration in the 1800s, especially during the famine, English became a useful language.
 In the lead up to the struggle for independence, we begin to see a revival of the language.
 Since then, it has been taught in schools, used in literature and by all state-run organizations.
 Today, we are seeing a growing resurgence of this ancient language, both at home here in Ireland and throughout the Irish diaspora.
 Irish is now celebrated as an important part of Ireland's cultural heritage.

-Our native language is now recognised as an integral part of our national identity, and as the beautiful Celtic language that it is.
+Our native language is now recognized as an integral part of our national identity, and as the beautiful Celtic language that it is.
 Not that we're biased!

 The Irish language has many different ways to say the same thing.
 The romantic nature of the language means that there are more than a handful of ways to address someone that means a lot to you.
 Here are some of our favorites.